sgorgun/matrix-operations-task-python/README.md

 ## Purpose

-The coding exercises are designed to test your knowledge of the following concepts:
+The following coding exercises are designed to test your knowledge of the following concepts:

 * Matrix transposition
 * Matrix addition